On Thursday, November 30, the city of San Jose will hold a virtual community meeting to hear from the public...

 How We Choose Our Advocacy Issues

-Green Foothills considers many factors when choosing to engage in an advocacy issue.
+Green Foothills considers many factors when choosing to engage in an environmental advocacy issue.
 They include, but are not limited to the areas and impacts listed below.
 We take into account the particular facts and individual circumstances of each case before deciding whether to engage in an issue and what position to take.

 Sometimes the outcome of an issue can potentially set a precedent for future environmental policy or decision making.
 The extent to which this may occur can be a deciding factor in our engagement in an issue.